omarkawach/foss-gis-web-components/README.md

 If you're looking to write some truly "enterprise-ready" web components, you will face a series of challenges for consideration:

 - Whether or not to include framework wrappers
+  - E.g., React wrapper for React 18
 - Publishing on npm
 - How well a GIS web mapping library can work with web component technology (e.g., slots and Shadow DOM)
 - Typings
   - Including HTML typings is basically a freebie.
 Typings for JSX would be an additional effort
 - Documentation
+  - How will you output and share documentation?
   - E.g., TypeDoc, JSON, MDX, etc.
 - Support module formats other than [ECMAScript Modules](https://nodejs.org/api/esm.html) (ESM), like [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition)
   - If we only support ESM applications then that means vanilla JavaScript script-tag users who prefer writing quick apps in an `index.html` file will struggle.
 The level of complexity for implementing this support can depend on how well your mapping library plays with certain module formats.
 - How to handle styling (e.g., [adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets), light DOM / shadow DOM, etc.)
 - Asset management (if the component package requires assets)
+  - Icons, translation files, etc.
 - Support disconnected / self-contained environment setups
 - Support [server-side rendering](https://www.debugbear.com/blog/server-side-rendering) (SSR)
 - Development system for web components